Whether a resume works doesn’t just depend on the talents of the person it describes, it also depends heavily on the industry the role is in.

 On the whole, online retail is dominated by entrepreneurs who started from nowhere and worked their way up to success, and they don’t generally have much time for people who make excuses, shy away from the grind, or show complacency.
 That means you should make sure your resume shows your grit, resilience, and determination.
 Smart companies hire scrappers.

 Think about all the adversity you’ve faced, both personally and professionally, and tell a brief story about how you overcame it and ended up stronger and more motivated.
 Noting previous difficulties will show honesty, and explaining that you handled them and moved on from them will show that you’re a good person to have on a team in the event of a crisis.

-Just being able to put on your resume that you’ve run and marketed your own store (even a trial one) will show that you understand the basics of the industry.
-Plus, if you can test-run some tools and platforms often used in ecommerce, chances are you’ll have a better understand of the tools your new employer is using when it comes to your first day on the job.
+Just being able to put on the resume that you’ve run and marketed your own store (even a trial one) will show that you understand the basics of the industry.
+Plus, if you can test-run some tools and platforms often used in e-commerce, chances are you’ll have a better understanding of the tools your new employer is using when it comes to your first day on the job.

 3. Use Space Efficiently

 How much should you fit into your resume?
 The truth is that there isn’t a satisfying answer that doesn’t take into account what you have to say and what your targeted position requires.
 That said, e-commerce isn’t a sector that’s going to want to see a lengthy portfolio or an in-depth analysis of your childhood, so it’s generally best to keep things as succinct as possible.